konekoya/Bible/README.md

 - better layout solution for mobile devices, mainly, the toggle black mode icon
 - provide higher resolution favicon for Apple products like iPhone and Macbooks
 - chapter field(select) should reflect the current chapter even when user has changed the chapter
-- Google font fallback
+- Google font fallback, also we need a solution for CDN resouces witout internet connection
 - refactoring the code with OOP method
 - rewrite the JS core
 - music option? for this, I think we can use Youtube API
 - cross-browser testing, modern browses :)
 - add sourcemap and livereload in gulp.js
-- notification pop up
+- notification pop up?
 - toggle tooltip optoins